5jt/primes/part1.md

 ## Acknowledgements

 Our thanks to Ferenć Bodon, Geo Carncross, and Rian Ó’Cuinneagáin for reviewing earlier versions of this work.
-Any remaining errors are of course ours.
+Any remaining errors we jealously claim as ours.